codesanook/Codesanook.Common/README.md

 # CodeSanook.Common
-Orchard module that common classes to share among other modules
+Orchard module that contains common classes to share among other modules